today-/effector-react-inject/README.md

 - Classic `redux-connect`-like HOC syntax, can be easily composed.

-- Less dependent on Effector's core API.
+- Less dependent on Effector's core API, especially if injecting multiple stores.

 - Can be used as a decorator for React class components